KIB-in-Batch/kib-in-batch.github.io/docs/index.md

 ### Enterprise Ready

 * A minimal installation (without Nmap and Neovim) weighs only around 1 megabyte.
-* The project runs on any Windows version that is Windows Vista or newer (system must have cURL in PATH).
+* The project runs on any Windows version that is Windows 10 or newer (system must have cURL in PATH).
 * The project contains lots of features and an LTS version.

 ### Easy command-line shell